TATTOO PRACTITIONERS IN THE VISAYAS

 In 1521, Butuan and Caraga were mentioned by Pigafetta, and he described that one of its rulers was good looking, perfumed with storax and benzoin, and had three gold spots on every tooth — and was richly tattooed.

-In 1563, the tattooed Bisayan families of Bohol, led by Datu Pagbuaya, migrated and established a Malayan kingdom in Dapitan; thus, they became the ancestors of the tattooed Dapitanons.
+In 1563, the painted Boholanos, who were led by Datu Pagbuaya, migrated and established a Malayan kingdom in Dapitan; thus, they became the ancestors of the tattooed Dapitanons.

 The Manobos called their tattoo as pangotoeb, their tattooist as mangotoeb, and their tattoo practice as pagpapangotoeb.